freesinger/go4aride/README.md

 # go4aride

-Some data structures and algo in Go.
+Some data structures and algo.